johnlacomba/Game-SpaceTradingSim/terraform/README.md

 - Ensure your AWS credentials have sufficient permissions
 - Check CloudWatch logs for ECS tasks if using containerized deployment
 - Verify Cognito callback URLs match your application URLs
+- If Google doesn't appear in the Hosted UI, ensure `enable_google_idp` is true and the Google client ID/secret are set; re-apply Terraform
 - API Gateway CORS settings may need adjustment for your frontend domain